How To Grow Giant Pumpkins

 As a pumpkin grows, the shoulders will extend forward, often touching the vine.
 Also as the pumpkin grows taller the stem will be pulled downward.
 Cut off the tap root at the pumpkin and as needed on either side of the pumpkin.
 A pumpkin can pick itself if the vine is not lifted up and supported to match the height of the stem.
 It is also a good idea to curve the vine in a “C” shape where the pumpkin is to create extra slack in the vine, with the pumpkin in the middle on the out side of the “C”.
 As the pumpkin grows taller the extra slack in the vine will be used.
 Side vines can also wrap around the large pumpkin and cause damage.
 Train the side vines away from the area where the pumpkin will eventually be so there is room.
 Remove the leaf at the junction where your pumpkin is, to prevent scratching and damage.
 It is usually necessary to remove the secondary vine where your pumpkin is to allow extra room for it to grow.

-Before your pumpkin gets to large you will want to place it on something to protect it from rodents, potential rot from the bottom side and to keep the bottom side flat.
+Before your pumpkin gets too large you will want to place it on something to protect it from rodents, potential rot from the bottom side and to keep the bottom side flat.
 Many growers use wood or ply wood with sand or landscape fabric on it.
 Others like to use just plain sand or Styrofoam.
 Make sure that water will drain off what ever you use.

 Shade protection should be provided to prevent premature aging of your pumpkin.
 Build a mini-hoop house over your pumpkin carefully avoiding the vines.
 Many growers use a standard blue tarp but some growers swear that orange tarps are the way to go.
-Take this down two to four weeks before harvesting to increase pumpkin color and to help harden up the skin.

 10. TERMINATING VINES.
 Cut off and bury the end of the main vine when it has reached 10 to 12 feet beyond a set fruit.
 If you have a pumpkin on a vine that is 10 feet from the main root, cut the end of that vine once it is 20 to 24 feet long.
 Terminate the secondary vines when they are 8-12 ft long.
 Usually at the boundary of your patch.
 Bury them also.